geekabit

 DIY automatic transfer switch

-My friend Herman was looking for an automated transfer switch (ATS) so his PC and modem do not lose power when the circuit breaker trips.
+My friend Herman was looking for an automated transfer switch (ATS), so his PC and modem don't lose power when the circuit breaker trips.
 An automatic transfer switch will immediately connect your devices to a different power circuit when this happens.
-Instead of buying a cheap one of dubious quality or spending a lot of money on a professional unit, let's see what we can DIY.
+Instead of buying a cheap one of questionable quality or spending a lot of money on a professional unit, let's see what we can DIY.

 Self made automatic transfer switch